Making Your First Illustration in Clip Studio Paint

 For more details on how to use the color palette, refer to the following TIPS.

-Use the [Watercolor] tool to apply color.
-The [Round mixing brush] and [Running color edge watercolor] will produce different shades of color depending on your brush pressure.
+Let's add some color.
+The Round mixing brush and Soft bleed will produce different shades of color depending on your brush pressure.

 Reduce the brush size to paint the details.